 - 3.5.1 Facility Inspections: Platform Hogan was inspected by the District on a semi-annual basis.
 The inspection reports associated with these inspections were reviewed as part of the permit renewal process.
 Since the previous permit renewal, multiple enforcement actions were issued as a result of these inspections and/or as a result of District review of the semi-annual compliance reports or from Deviation Report submittals.
-See Section 3.5.2 below for a summary of enforcement actions. - 3.5.2 Enforcement Actions: The following enforcement actions have been issued since issuance of the previous permit renewal.
+See Section 3.5.2 below for a summary of enforcement actions. - 3.5.2 Enforcement Actions: The following enforcement actions have been issued to the operator of record since issuance of the previous permit renewal.
 Compliance has been achieved for each violation.

-VIOLATION NUMBER ISSUE DATE DESCRIPTION OF VIOLATION NOV 11295 06/15/2018 Exceeding allowable number of major fugitive I&M leaks.
+VIOLATION Number ISSUE DATE DESCRIPTION OF VIOLATION NOV 11295 06/15/2018 Exceeding allowable number of major fugitive I&M leaks.
 NOV 11386 11/29/2018 Violation of PTO 9108 condition 9.C.15.
 NOV 11602 06/27/2019 Exceeding North crane NOx emission limits.
 NOV 12137 11/27/2019 Exceeding allowable number of major fugitive I&M leaks.
-NOV 12197 03/04/2020 Failure to submit permit renewal application within required time.
+NOV 12197 03/04/2020 Failure to submit permit renewal application within 12197 03/04/20 03/04/2020 required time.
 NOV 12583 10/14/2020 Failure to submit CVR report within required time.